 *Note: Charge times are reflected as 10% to 80% because in all EVs, charging speeds slow significantly beyond 80% state of charge as the battery management system (the car’s computer) balances out the energy distribution at the ‘top of the pack’.
-In many cases, it may take the same amount of time to charge from 10% to 80% as it does to charge from 80% to 100%.

 You don’t have to spend one hundred grand to purchase an electric vehicle with great range in 2022.
 EVs aren’t cheap, but with fuel savings taken into account, the electric lifestyle starts to sound a lot more appealing.
 There’s a saying in electric mobility: range is king.
 That’s especially true for frequent road-trippers and those who live in one of America’s remaining charging deserts.
 These are the electric vehicles with the most range in 2022.